Silly String: Bans in the US

 Halloween revelers spray each other with Silly String.

 The use of aerosol string products has been banned in several places for various reasons, including cleanup and removal costs and fears of potential damage to house or vehicle paint.

 It has been banned in the city of Ridgewood, New Jersey, and a number of other places, and also at some public gatherings and events.
 The town board of Huntington on Long Island banned the sale of Silly String within 1500 ft of the route of a parade.
-In 2001, the town of Middleborough, Massachusetts, banned Silly String; offenders face a $300 fine.
+In the 1980s, the town of Marlborough, Massachusetts, banned "any instrument or product designed to project a string or streamer of plastic material", supposedly after the paintwork on some police cruisers was damaged; offenders are said to risk a fine of up to $200.

 In 2004, Los Angeles enacted a city ordinance (LAMC Section 56.02) to ban aerosol string in Hollywood on Halloween night.